moonke52/even-dead-im-the-hero/README.md

 make sure when installing check the boxes use admin privalages and add to path
 <img width="772" height="467" alt="image" src="https://github.com/user-attachments/assets/19f9493a-f69f-4334-9b9c-20807e4550ee" />
-run the run me files the the edith.
+run the run me files then the edith.

 commands include open youtube, open google, open gmail and open amazon for more go to issues and i will add it